lsst-sqre/documenteer/docs/technotes/migrate.rst

 .. tip::

    Besides these changes, your technote can also be written in Markdown (:file:`index.md`).
-   If you wish to switch from ReStructuredText to markdown, install pandoc and run:
+   If you wish to switch from ReStructuredText to Markdown, you can use MyST Parser's migration tool:

    .. prompt:: bash

-      pandoc -f rst -t markdown -o index.md index.rst
+      pipx install "rst-to-myst[sphinx]"
+      rst2myst convert index.rst

+   This procedure uses pipx_ to install the ``rst-to-myst`` tool in an isolated Python environment (you might have already installed pipx_ to run the :ref:`main migration tool <technote-migration-tool>`).

-   Then, delete the original :file:`index.rst` file and edit :file:`index.md` to fix any formatting issues.
+   Finally, delete the original :file:`index.rst` file and edit :file:`index.md` to fix any formatting issues.

    .. prompt:: bash